appsemble/appsemble/docs/reference/app.md

 The resources that are associated with this app.
 More information about resources and how they can be used can be found [here](../guide/resources).

-## `authentication`

-A list of login methods for the app.
-Currently only the `OAuth` protocol is supported.
-This is defined in an object containing the following properties:

-**method**: The authentication method used.
-This value can be one of the following:

-- `email`

-**url**: The URL used to authenticate against.

-**refreshURL**: The URL used to refresh the access token.
-If this is not set, `url` is used instead.

-**clientId**: The client ID used when making the authentication request.

-**scope**: The scopes to request when authenticating.
-Multiple scopes can be requested by separating the scopes with spaces.

 ## `security`

 A security definition that defines the roles that are available within the app.
 This allows for more fine-grain control over which users have access to specific pages or blocks.

-**default**: An object containing the default behavior to use. **default.role**: The name of the default role to use.
+- **default**: An object containing the default behavior to use.
+- **default.role**: The name of the default role to use.
 This must match with one of the roles defined within the security definition.
-**default.policy**: The policy to use for assigning the default role.
-Allowed values are: `everyone` to assign the default role to every user regardless of whether they were invited or not, `organization` to assign the default role to every user within the app’s organization, and `invite` for an invite-only policy.
+- **default.policy**: The policy to use for assigning the default role.
+Allowed values are:
+  `everyone` to assign the default role to every user regardless of whether they were invited or not, `organization` to assign the default role to every user within the app’s organization, and `invite` for an invite-only policy.

-**roles**: An object containing keys representing the roles that can be used within the app.
+- **roles**: An object containing keys representing the roles that can be used within the app.
-**roles[key].description**: The description of a role. **roles[key].inherits**: The name of the role to inherit from.
+- **roles[key].description**: The description of a role.
+- **roles[key].inherits**: The name of the role to inherit from.
 Note that this role must exist and can not inherit itself via this field or the `inherits` field of the referenced role.
+- **login** (_**deprecated**_): By default, users can login to apps using OAuth2.
+In order to support legacy apps, this can be set to `password` to enable a less secure login mechanism.

 ## `roles`